ihaveint/booking/README.md

 ```

 ### 5 : getting a specific seat
-For this purpose you need to send a get request to server and receive a json (representing a single seats of given salon)
+For this purpose you need to send a get request to server and receive a json (representing a single seat of given salon)
 ```
 curl -i localhost:5000/api/v1/salons/:salonId/seats/:seatId
 ```

 ### 6 : creating a new seat
 For this purpose you need to send a post request to server and receive a json (representing properties of created seat)
-(in json format , containing key/values for "X" -> x position of seat in integer , "seatWidth" -> y position of seat in integer)
+(in json format , containing key/values for "X" -> x position of seat in integer , "Y" -> y position of seat in integer)
 ```
 curl -i -d '{"X" : integer , "Y" : integer }' -H "Content-Type: application/json" -X POST http://localhost:5000/api/v1/salons/:salonId/seats
 ```